-There are a lot of options available for sending and receiving money these days.
-Long gone are the days of mailing cash or even checks to take care of our everyday expenses.
+There are many options available for sending and receiving money these days.
+However, the days of mailing cash or even checks to cover our everyday expenses are long gone.

-After all, when is the last time you mailed a birthday card with actual bills in it?
-Alternatively, one of the most common ways to send money now is electronically through an ACH transfer.
+After all, when was the last time you mailed a birthday card with actual bills in it?
+Alternatively, one of the most common ways to send money now is electronically through the Automated Clearing House network.

-In fact, this technology is behind many payment types we take advantage of each day, from using PayPal to pay for goods online, or receiving government benefits like Social Security.
-You can also initiate ACH transfers to send and receive money through your bank.
+This technology underlies many payment types we use every day, such as PayPal when purchasing goods online or receiving government benefits like Social Security.
+You can also initiate ACH transfers to send and receive money through your bank or credit union.

 You also might wonder what the difference is between an ACH and a wire transfer.
 We’ll walk you through the pros and cons of each so you can figure out which is the best to use.